Drinking water every day is important for good health.

 Water keeps the mind and body healthy.
 It is important to drink water each day so that your body can keep a normal temperature, lubricate and cushion joints, protect your spinal cord and other sensitive tissues, and get rid of wastes through urination, perspiration, and bowel movements.
 The amount of water you need depends on your age, health, and lifestyle.

 Sometimes drinking water contains substances that can affect our health.

+About two-thirds of Wisconsinites use groundwater as their drinking water source.
 Groundwater is part of the water cycle.
 When it rains or when snow melts, water seeps into pores and cracks in the soil and is stored underground in aquifers.
-Aquifers are underground groupings of rock that allow water to move.
-They are not underground rivers or lakes.
-There are four major types of aquifers in Wisconsin.
+Aquifers can contain harmful substances from natural and human-made sources from activities that happen on the land.

 Questions?
 Can't find what you're looking for?
 Contact us!